Consistency and Asymptotic Normality of Latent Block Model Estimators: Asymptotics for the Maximum Likelihood (MLE) and Variational (VE) Estimators

-Due to the complex dependence structure of the observations, the maximum likelihood estimator of the LBM is not numerically tractable, even with the \textit{Expectation Maximisation} algorithm.
-In practice, a variational approximation can be used (\cite[see for example][]{govaert2003}): for any joint distribution $\setQ\in\mcQ$ on $\mcZ\times\mcW$ a lower bound of $\mcL(\btheta)$ is given by
+Due to the complex dependence structure of the observations, the maximum likelihood estimator of the LBM is not numerically tractable, even with the EM-algorithm.
+In practice, a variational approximation can be used, see for example \cite{govaert2003}: for any joint distribution $\setQ\in\mcQ$ on $\mcZ\times\mcW$ a lower bound of $\mcL(\btheta)$ is given by